 Many people think that there is nothing complicated about installing a roof.
 As an experienced roofing contractor, I can tell you that there is far more to it than meets the eye.
-As a licensed insurance adjustor I have inspected a large number of roofs and have been surprised by the incompetency of some roofing companies and their crews.
+While there are certainly reputable roofers I am surprised by the incompetency of some roofing companies and their crews.
 Buyer, beware!
 You could spend a large sum of money only to find that your roof is substandard.
 Leaks may appear long after your roofer is gone and finding him again may prove futile.

 - Using non-roofing nails – Roofing nails are specifically designed for roofs.
 Other types of nails will not provide the performance of a roofing nail and can void the shingle manufacturer’s warranty.